MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-identity-providers.md

 ### OAuth 2 generic provider

-You use the settings shown to configure any generic OAuth 2 service provider which provides the most flexibility, but requires the most configuration parameters.
+Use this provider to configure any generic OAuth 2 service provider when you need more flexibility.
+It requires more configuration parameters.
 With this configuration you specify the URL templates, the query string templates, and the body templates for authorization, refresh, and token conversion.
 For the values you enter, you can see how parameters to the various URls, query strings, and bodies are in curly braces {}.

 [!INCLUDE [generic-provider-oauth2-settings](~/includes/authentication/auth-generic-provider-oauth2-settings.md)]